-- 1. An ACT composite score of 22, a combined SAT score of 1600, or a score of 1100 on the redesigned SAT exam administered by the College Board beginning March 5, 2016. - 2.
+- 1. An ACT composite score of 22, a combined SAT score of 1600, or PRAXIS scores of 151 in Reading, 157 in Writing, and 145 in Math. - 2.
 A current Institutional GPA of at least a 2.75 - 3.
 "At Target" scores on the Department of Teacher Education's Professional Dispositions requirements

-To remain in the EDUCATION MAJOR PROGRAM, students must earn a "B" or better in all ECED, EDUC, or SPED courses and maintain "At Target" on all Professional Dispositions.
-Failure to meet these requirements may result in dismissal from the Education Department.
+To remain in an IDS Program in Education, students must earn a "C" or better in all ECED, EDUC, or SPED courses and maintain "At Target" on all Professional Dispositions.
+Failure to meet these requirements may result in dismissal from Education Major Program #1 or Education Major Program #2.

-All IDS majors with an EDUCATION MAJOR PROGRAM are required to complete internships.
+All IDS majors with an IDS Education Major Program #1 or IDS Education Major Program #2 are required to complete internships.
 The internships will be designed specifically for the program in order to prepare the student for employment following graduation.
-Failure to complete the assigned internship or issues with Professional Dispositions during the internship may result in dismissal from the Education Department.
+Failure to complete the assigned internship or issues with Professional Dispositions during the internship may result in dismissal from Education Major Program #1 or Education Major Program #2.